HANDBOOK OF ADHESIVE BRIDGES

 In the early 2000s, I sidestepped the parallel-groove design in favor of a precision lingual inlay, still mated to metal flanges.
 The inlay penetrates into dentin, generating a depth of about 1.25 to 2.0 mm. in an anterior tooth, of which 0.25 to 0.5 mm is in dentin.
 I have placed over 600 in a 20 year span.

 Some prosthodontists object to entering dentin with an adhesive design.
 These are the same people that will strip a whole mouth of enamel without hesitation for full crown coverage.
-Perhaps their reasoning is based on the historical expectation that de-bond is inevitable with bonded retainers and caries can develop.
-However, my experience has been, in over 600 insertions, less than 3% de-bonds over 20 years.
-Essentially, everything I placed is still there, unless the abutments suffered wholesale periodontal collapse and came out as a unit.
+Perhaps their reasoning is based on the historical expectation that de-bond is inevitable with bonded flanges and hence caries can develop.
+But if you know they are not going to debond, that fear is moot.

-So, to my mind, it is an attitude simply born out of unfamiliarity.
-Airplane travel once seemed impossible, you know.
-Do this procedure right, and it proves to be a breakthrough in versatility and reliability.
+If you do this procedure right, it proves to be a breakthrough in versatility and reliability.

 A whole new class of periodontal splints with or without pontics results.
 A photo of a six unit splint placed in 2004 is found at the header of this page.
-This latter method provides a transition for future loss of dubious abutments without scrapping the whole prosthesis – a simple root amputation can eliminate a hopeless root while retaining the clinical crown and the prosthesis.
-For the short term, weak teeth can be retained.
-When needed, roots can be amputated.
-For the long term, the whole prosthesis is retained, needing only short and effective intervention if a tooth fails.
+This latter method provides a transition for future loss of dubious abutments without scrapping the whole prosthesis.
+If a root fails periodontally, a simple root amputation can eliminate a hopeless root while the clinical crown and the prosthesis carry on.
+Two months after amputation the clinical crown can be returned to full length with a composite extension, a procedure that requires no anesthetic.

-It is particularly valuable in lower arch reconstruction, because an anterior splint/bridge separates the anterior sextant from the posterior arches, eliminating the never-satisfactory option of a Kennedy Class IV RPLD, i.e.,the Teeter-Totter Partial”.
-Also, if the teeth are caries-free, the seldom satisfactory six-unit full-coverage lower fixed bridge is bypassed, , avoiding the endodontic morbidity of heavily-reduced mandibular incisors in lower sextant full coverage.
-This method accomplishes the same end at less than half the fee, yet cost-effectively for the practice.
+It is particularly valuable in lower arch reconstruction, because an anterior fixed splint/bridge separates the anterior sextant from the posterior arches, eliminating the never-satisfactory option of a Kennedy Class IV RPLD, i.e., the Teeter-Totter Partial”.

 My handbooks describe these methods, applications with case examples, precautions, lab instructions, and suggested fees.

 The evolution is not over.
 The next stage of RBFPD development is a digital-based workflow, permitting in-office zirconium milling and same-day placement.
-Improved esthetics in 3Y milling blocks is the next frontier,one that is sure to be very attractive to mainstream dental offices.
+Improved esthetics in 3Y milling blocks is the next frontier, one that is sure to be very attractive to mainstream dental offices.
 3D printing of temporaries can also be visualized if laboratory fused porcelain delays fabrication.

 Handbook of Adhesive Bridges